 About Us

-Honeysuckle Hills is my beloved farm, mountain meadows and gardens where my family has hosted weddings for over sixteen years.
-It wasn’t always a fairytale setting nestled in the Smokies.
-At one time it was a working farm where my Daddy raised cattle and tobacco.
+Honeysuckle Hills is a wedding venue in Pigeon Forge, TN, nestled in the Smoky Mountains with flower gardens, horses, and a variety of ceremony and photography sites.
+Hello, and welcome from Regina!
+Whether it’s a smaller elopement or a larger wedding with reception, I want you to feel special.
+Couples just like you have helped me carry on a legacy of love for the past 18 years.
+At one time my venue was a working farm where my Daddy raised cattle and tobacco.
 As much as I enjoyed growing up here, I sure do enjoy weddings more than farming!
 Sierra came into our lives in 2016, later marrying my son in 2020.
 I truly believe God sent her not only as a helpmate for my son, but to me as well.
 We make the perfect team to pull together an unforgettable wedding for you.

 Do you want to simply show up and get married in a beautiful location that’s already set up and ready to go?
 Honeysuckle Hills is the truly effortless way to get married in the Smoky Mountains.
 We have a place to get ready, gorgeous ceremony locations, views, photography sites, a coordinator, and backup plans if it rains.
 Privacy abounds because our land is not open to the public.
 We maintain a permanent theme of rustic, vintage décor with silk greenery and white flowers at all our ceremony sites.
 Our historic 1950 red barn is surrounded by flower gardens, a horse pasture, rolling hills, and a creek that runs through the entire property.
 We have more locations for wedding photography than any other venue, making it a popular choice for micro-weddings and couples-only elopements.
 I can also make your wedding with reception easy with one of our all-inclusive reception packages!

-We welcome our couples to bring any items to personalize their wedding.
-Most will bring a few pictures and signs, a unique guest book, or a few wedding favor gifts.
+Most packages welcome couples to bring any items to personalize their wedding.
+Some will bring a few pictures and signs, a unique guest book, or a few wedding favor gifts.
 Some of our larger weddings with receptions will bring a few storage tubs of items to decorate the reception tables (votive candles, trinkets that signify their hobbies, etc.).
 But, honestly, any couple could simply show up with only their wedding attire and rings and be pleased as punch with the atmosphere we maintain at all times.
 We best serve the simple at heart, nature lovers, animal lovers, and free-spirited souls.

-We have an open door policy to all faiths, all persons, and all those who wish to commit to the one they love.
-We believe that our own personal faith in Jesus Christ fosters abounding love to welcome every single person with open arms and a servant’s heart.
+I have an open door policy to all faiths, all persons, and all those who wish to commit to the one they love.
+My family believes that our own personal faith in Jesus Christ fosters abounding love to welcome every single person with open arms and a servant’s heart.
 We’ll never impose our beliefs on anyone.
 It’s very simple, actually… love conquers all.

 Most of our family lives on the thirty acre tract of Starkey land, and has since 1983.
 The Honeysuckle Hills wedding venue is right in the middle of those 30 acres along a country road.
 Sierra, my mother and sister all live within walking distance of the venue.
 I live three miles from the venue on private, gated Starkey land that has been in my family for almost two centuries and borders the Smoky Mountain National Park.
 My great-grandmother’s 85 year old home is a popular adventure-wedding photography site for Honeysuckle Hills couples with its mountain waterfall, historic smoke house and century barn.